 Group Camp: The camp is typically open mid-spring to fall, but water may not be available at the group camp outside of the Memorial Day to Labor Day period.

-State Forest Campgrounds: McCarthy Beach State Park manages four state forest campgrounds and day-use areas: Button Box Lake, Thistledew Lake, Togo Horse Camp, and Stony Brook Horse Camp.
-These campgrounds are located in the George Washington State Forest.
+State Forest Campgrounds: McCarthy Beach State Park manages Stony Brook Horse Camp and day-use area.
+Scenic State Park now manages Button Box Lake, Togo Horse Camp and Thistledew Lake Campgrounds.
+These campgrounds are all located in the George Washington State Forest.
 Camping is first-come, first-served at these areas.
 The cost is $14/night for a regular campsite and $16/night at the horse sites.
-For more information, call the park at 218-254-7979.
+For more information, call the park at 218-274-7200.

 Purchase a Minnesota State Parks Gift Card.